18epedersen/normandy-e2e-tests/README.md

 Summary
 -------
 Suite of end-2-end tests for Mozilla's Normandy Control Shield UI.
-GitHub repo for the Normandy Control Shield UI: https://github.com/mozilla/normandy

 Each scripts in the tests subdirectory exercises a different workflow of the UI.
 The tests are ordered 1-7.
 The tests run sequentially, and the first (test1) will run first, and the last (test7) test will run last.